East Africa Toolkit: Services & Supply

 - Types of services to be offered during the outreaches

 - Prepare and avail adequate supplies, commodities and equipment for the outreach based on services to be provided.
+FP commodities and expendable supplies for outreach services need to be projected, quantified, and procured in advance and should be part of the routine supplies for health facilities.

-- Maximize outreaches by integrating other related health services, such as child health, cervical cancer screening, prostate cancer screening, HIV testing and counseling, immunization and de-worming, without losing focus on family planning.
-The extent of integration is dependent on available resources (staff, supplies and commodities).
-Avoid including more than 3-4 integrated services in one outreach.
+Maximize the day through integrating other health services, such as child health, cervical cancer screening, prostate cancer screening, HIV testing and counseling, immunization and de-worming, without losing focus on provision of FP services.

 Key Outcomes

-- Increased uptake of FP/contraceptive services
+- Increased access to FP services

 Monitoring Processes